Manticore: Hardware-Accelerated RTL Simulation with Static Bulk-Synchronous Parallelism

 \subsection{Key Ideas}

-We now list Manticore's most salient features which permit deterministic behavior. \begin{itemize} \item Manticore consists of multiple simple cores that communicate over a statically-scheduled network-on-chip (\emph{NoC}) (\figRef{manticore_array}). \item Cores communicate through \emph{message passing} since shared memory's dynamic performance and communication make static scheduling difficult. \item A compiler controls how messages are scheduled and routed between cores to ensure deterministic delivery. \item Instructions are \emph{statically partitioned} across cores and stored in fixed-latency on-chip memories.
-This eliminates frontend stalls, assuming each program partition fit a core's instruction memory. \item Manticore replaces branches with \emph{predication} and executes all code paths. \item Each core accesses only the program state stored in its register file and local, fixed-latency scratchpad memory.
-The scratchpad holds the small (few KiBs) on-chip memories typically found in RTL designs (FIFOs, etc.). \item When the program state will not fit in the scratchpads (e.g., large processor caches or memories), a \emph{privileged core} accesses an off-chip DRAM memory using a \emph{global stalling} mechanism to ensure all cores and the NoC remain in lockstep. \end{itemize}
+We now list the salient Manticore features that support deterministic behavior. \begin{itemize} \item It consists of simple cores that communicate over a statically-scheduled network-on-chip (\emph{NoC}) (\figRef{manticore_array}). \item Cores communicate through \emph{message passing} since shared memory's dynamic performance and communication makes static scheduling difficult. \item A compiler schedules how messages are routed between cores to ensure deterministic delivery. \item Instructions are \emph{statically partitioned} across cores and stored in fixed-latency, on-chip memories, eliminating frontend stalls so long as each program partition fits a core's instruction memory. \item Manticore replaces branches with \emph{predication} and executes all code paths. \item Each core accesses only the program state stored in its register file and local, fixed-latency scratchpad memory.
+This memory holds the small (few KiBs) on-chip memories typically found in RTL designs (FIFOs, etc.). \item If the program state does not fit in the scratchpads (e.g., processor caches or memories), a \emph{privileged core} accesses an off-chip DRAM memory using a \emph{global stalling} mechanism to ensure all cores and the NoC remain in lockstep. \end{itemize}